Ginger-Automation/Ginger/Ginger/DeveloperZone/Documents/General/Ginger Coding Standards.md

     //Method
     public void StartDriver(){...};
 ```
-* Do chose readable identifier names e.g. Horizontal alignment is more English readable than alignment horizontal
+* Do choose readable identifier names e.g. Horizontal alignment is more English readable than alignment horizontal

 * Do favor readability over brevity e.g. CanScrollHorizontally is better than ScollableX